About Information Systems and Services

 - Students have priority when booking study rooms 124, 125, and 126

-- Students may reserve conference rooms, the Math Lab, and Language Lab on a conditional, walk-in basis ONLY when there are no study rooms available and no earlier than 30 minutes before the reservation start time by visiting the Circulation Desk.
+- Students may reserve conference rooms, the Math Lab, and Language Lab on a conditional, same-day basis ONLY by making a reservation online using LibCal.
+These reservations will be mediated by library staff and are subject to denial.
 If faculty/staff or math/language programs need the space during a student reservation, student patrons will be asked to vacate the space.

 - Students may use the Computer Lab as overflow space as needed.
 When used as overflow space, the Computer Lab door must remain open and unlocked.